Mission: Impossible (film): Box office

-Mission: Impossible opened on May 22, 1996, in a then-record 3,012 theaters, becoming the first film to be released to over 3,000 theaters in the United States, and broke the record for a film opening on Wednesday with US$11.8 million, beating the $11.7 million Terminator 2: Judgment Day made in 1991.
+Mission: Impossible opened on May 22, 1996, in a then-record 3,012 theaters, becoming the first film to be released to over 3,000 theaters in the United States, and broke the record for a film opening on Wednesday with US$11.8 million, beating the $11.7 million set by Terminator 2: Judgment Day made in 1991.
+This also made it the highest pre-Memorial Day Wednesday gross of any film, replacing Return of the Jedi.
 The film also set house records in several theaters around the United States.
 Earning $45.4 million, Mission: Impossible smashed the short-lived record held by Twister for having the biggest May opening weekend.
+This made it the fourth-highest opening weekend at the time of its release, behind Batman Returns, Jurassic Park and Batman Forever.
 It grossed $75 million in its first six days, surpassing Jurassic Park, and took in more than $56 million over the four-day Memorial Day weekend, beating out The Flintstones.
-The next year, The Lost World: Jurassic Park would take the records for having the largest May opening weekend, the biggest number of screenings and the highest Memorial Day gross.
+The next year, The Lost World: Jurassic Park would break the records for having the largest May opening weekend, the biggest number of screenings and the highest Memorial Day gross.
+The film topped the box office for two weeks until it was displaced by The Rock.
 Cruise deferred his usual $20 million fee for a significant percentage of the box office.
-The film went on to make $180.9 million in North America and $276.7 million in the rest of the world for a worldwide total of $457.6 million.
+The film went on to make $181 million in North America and $276.7 million in the rest of the world for a worldwide total of $457.7 million.